Yusuprozimemet/DataDiveX/README.md

 # DataDiveX

-Welcome to DataDiveX, your personalized data analysis tool designed to accelerate future data projects across diverse real-world problems.
-Currently under development, DataDiveX lays the groundwork with initial implementations such as:
+DataDiveX lays the groundwork with initial implementations such as:

 - **ANN Example**: Explore our Artificial Neural Network implementation for a simple case study.
 - **ANN Regression**: Predict house prices using regression models, demonstrated on Kaggle datasets.